+13

+14

-$$S{ir} = \sum{j=1}^{3} \frac{(I{ir}^{j} - \mu{r}^{j})}{\sigma{r}^{j}},$$ (1)
+$$S{ir} = \sum{j=1}^{3} \frac{(I{ir}^{j} - \mu{r}^{j})}{\sigma{r}^{j}},$$

+15

+(1)

+14

-where I{ir}^j is the value of the j-th indicator for project i in call-region r, and μ_r^j and σ_r^j are the mean and the standard deviation of the same indicator across all projects presented in the same call-region.
+where $I{ir}^{j}$ is the value of the j-th indicator for project i in call-region r, and $\mu{r}^{j}$ and $\sigma{r}^{j}$ are the mean and the standard deviation of the same indicator across all projects presented in the same call-region.

-2.2 Incorporating political discretion (1998-2007)
+2.2.
+Incorporating political discretion (1998-2007)

-Starting from the third call for project in 1998, two additional indicators were introduced:
+Starting from the third call for projects in 1998, two additional indicators were introduced:

-- (I4) regional government-assigned points based on priorities ("political discretion"); - (I5) adherence to environmental management system like ISO 14001 or EMAS ("environmental responsibility").
+- (I4) regional government-assigned points based on priorities ("political discretion"); - 25 (I5) adherence to environmental management systems like ISO 14001 or EMAS ("environmental responsibility").

 With the introduction of indicator I4, there was a pronounced shift towards federalism and decentralization, largely spurred by Law 59/1997.
-This law, commonly referred to as the "Bassanini" Law-named after the then Ministry of the Public Administration-mandated the central Government to delegate administrative tasks promoting regional growth to the 20 Italian Regions.
-These tasks encompassed directives related to economic and industrial activities, focusing primarily on the growth and development of various sectors such as manufacturing, commerce, agro-industrial operations, and production services.
+This law, commonly referred to as the "Bassanini" Law-named after the Ministry of the Public Administration-mandated the central Government to delegate administrative tasks promoting regional growth to the 20 Italian Regions.
+These tasks encompassed directives related to 1 economic and industrial activities, focusing primarily on the growth and development of 2 various sectors such as manufacturing, commerce, agro-industrial operations, and produc-3 tion services.
+4

-In the context of L488/92, regional governments were vested with the power to allocate a score ranging from 0 to 10 to various municipalities within their jurisdiction.
+In the context of L488/92, regional governments were vested with the power to allocate a 5 score ranging from 0 to 10 to various municipalities within their jurisdiction.
 These scores were based on factors such as the proposed location of the project, the pertinent industrial sector, and the nature of the investment, like "new productions," "expanding existing outputs," "switching business activities," and so forth.
 Crucially, this point allocation, which was specific to each municipality, industry, and type of investment, needed to be predetermined.
 Moreover, these allocations were to be conveyed to the Ministry of Economic Development by the 30th of October in the year preceding each call for projects.
 The specifics of these allocations were kept confidential.

 Indicator I4 was formulated as the standardized cumulative points earned across various dimensions, contingent on the project's location, industry, and investment type.

 To calculate the overall project score for calls post-1998, we standardized and aggregated the new indicators, I4 and I5, using the formula defined in (1).8 For the same time frame, the aggregate of the first three standardized indicators, I1-I3, is denoted as the sub-score for objective "rules", SR (alternatively, the "objective sub-score").
 Meanwhile, I4 is referred to as the sub-score for "discretionary", SD (or the "discretionary sub-score").
 As the I5 indicator for environmental responsibility doesn't distinctly fall into either the objective or discretionary category, we exclude it from both SR and SD.

-2.3 Ranking and funding of projects
+2.3.
+Ranking and funding of projects

-To determine the fund allocation for each call for projects, applicants were ranked by their overall score S. This ranking was conducted region-wise and was influenced by additional rules that prioritized certain applicant and project categories.
-Specifically, there were three main rules:
+To determine the fund allocation for each call for projects, applicants were ranked by their overall score S. This ranking was conducted region-wise and was influenced by addi-